 One of the main things my associates and I do at Kaplan Morrell Attorneys at Law for our clients is that we make sure that we object to that final admission for liability.
 In fact, if I missed an objection to a final admission of liability, then honestly, I open myself up to being sued for malpractice.
 Thankfully, that doesn’t happen.

 Remember, when you receive a final admission of liability, you must do something with that.

 The mines are getting closer.
-You can hit a major one by not objecting the final admission of liability.
-I advise everyone, understand your rights.
+You can hit a major one by not objecting to the final admission of liability.
+I advise everyone to understand your rights.
 Understand and be educated in the system so that you can make an educated decision on what would be best for you whether you hire an attorney or not.